 - Brinker International has expanded its partnership with drone delivery company Flytrex, which now offers its service in Granbury, Texas, outside of Dallas-Fort Worth, according to a press release sent to Restaurant Dive.

-- Drones will offer five-minute delivery of Brinker's brands, including two virtual brands It's Just Wings and Maggianno's Italian Classics.
+- Drones will offer five-minute delivery of Brinker's brands, including two virtual brands It's Just Wings and Maggiano's Italian Classics.
 Meals are delivered to front and backyards.

 - The expansion into Texas follows Flytrex's domestic debut in North Carolina in September 2020.
 Since then, the drone company has expanded into two additional North Carolina markets, including a delivery station in Holly Springs Towne Center, where the company delivers from Brinker’s It’s Just Wings brand.